djaus2/Soft-ata/README.md

 ## Usage

 See the [Console app](/SoftataConsole) but the IpAddress as determined when the Pico W runs must match that in the library.
 The ports must also match.
-The test app has two options:
+The test app has three options:
 - Digital IO: Button to LED
 - Analog/PWM: Potentiometer sets LED brightness.
+- Serial1 and Serial2 loopback tests.

 ------